surveyorstories/gruhanakshaweb/docs/Tutorial-Modules/plotterwidget.md

 🗺️ **Scenario**: You need to mark a point 15 meters along a property line from its start, and then mark an offset point 5 meters to the left.

-1. Select the property line feature on the map.
+1. Click **Select Segment** and click on the property line on the map.
 2. In the **Plotter** tab, set **Units** to `Meters`.
 3. Choose **🟢 Start Point**.
 4. Set **Cut Point Length** to `15`.
 5. Set **Offset Length** to `5`.
 6. Click **Plot**.

-🧮 **Result**: A "Cut Point" is created 15m from the start of the line, and an "Offset Point" is created 5m away from the "Cut Point", perpendicular to the line.
+🧮 **Result**: A "Cut Point" is created 15m from the start of the segment, and an "Offset Point" is created 5m away from the "Cut Point", perpendicular to the segment.

 ---